 'Lord Brooks' PP25920 on left, compared to regular form Lord Brooks left, Lady Brooks middle, regular on right one day I said to our Jeff Brooks "Jeff, we have 3000 purple lantanas, go find me a sport that's more blue."
 The next day he brought me one that was darker purple instead.
 As I recall he said "Yes master I hear and obey!"
 And that is exactly how you find new varieties.
 This is about twice as dark as the regular form, but you might only notice if they've been grown together in the same conditions (temperature, media, fertilizer etc.).
 This is just mo' betta!
 Same conditions. rev 11/2017 *New for 2018!* MBN INTRODUCTION-2017

-white like regular species, but with a profuse show of clean, white flowers. rev 10/2015
+white same growth habit and parameters as the regular species, but with a profuse show of clean, white flowers. rev 12/2017

 'Little Lucky' series